Archive for April, 2013

 In addition to saving employees a trip to the grocery store or local market, the farm-to-cubicle programs have encouraged healthy eating and camaraderie.
-According to Katchkie Farms, companies have held in-office “Iron Chef”-style cooking competitions and employees have mexico viagra bonded over exploring new veggies and sharing recipe successes and flops.
+According to Katchkie Farms, companies have held in-office “Iron Chef”-style cooking competitions and employees have bonded over exploring new veggies and sharing recipe successes and flops.

 Are veggies at work a harbinger of overall office health and wellness?

 The rise of community supported agriculture (CSA) programs in corporate settings seems to go hand-in-hand with the teamwork-based focus of modern open office design.
 Sure, employees aren’t out plowing fields in the great outdoors, but they are harvesting fresh ideas in open spaces that offer plenty of productivity-promoting natural light and views of the outdoors.

 Offices that want to take a holistic approach to improving business by improving the lives of employees have plenty of options from enrolling in farm-to-cubicle programs, offering smoking-cessation programs, and giving employees free or discounted gym memberships.